 My Sunshine State Cioppino is brimming with fresh Florida seafood cooked in a tomato and wine broth.
 Be sure to serve it with plenty of crusty bread on the side for dipping!

-I hope you all had a wonderful Thanksgiving!
-But now that the holiday is over, you may be looking for some lighter dishes.
+Now that the holidays are over, you may be looking for some delicious but lighter dinner recipes.
 My Sunshine State Cioppino definitely fits the bill.
 Packed with flavor and fresh, nutritious ingredients, it’s the perfect post-holiday clean eating dish.

-Because the tomato broth uses only a few simple ingredients, I wanted to be sure to use high quality products so I turned to Natalie’s.
-If you haven’t heard of Natalie’s Orchid Island Juice Company, it is a wonderful women owned and family operated company that produces only the highest quality juices.
+Because the base of the stew only has a few simple ingredients, I wanted to be sure to use high quality products so I turned to Natalie’s tomato juice.
+Natalie’s Orchid Island Juice Company is a wonderful women owned and family operated company that produces only the highest quality juices.
 Their juices are clean, all natural and squeezed fresh every day.
 Their products are nutritious and they’re environmentally friendly- even their packaging is 100% recyclable.
-I’m a huge fan of this company’s products and I love that they are committed to local Florida farmers.
-I just knew I had to use their juice in this soup since it highlights Florida ingredients!

 - 2 tablespoons olive oil